 - Mostly, it’s difficult to paint logs and wood since they exist in natural colour.
 Therefore, they may not be visible in dark surroundings, leading to fatal accidents.

 - Some wooden wheel stops may also break or crack upon constant collision of vehicles.

 - Despite being aesthetic, they are 100% environmentally friendly and can increase fresh air in the atmosphere.

-- Their installation process is similar to concrete and rubber wheel stops’ installation, which uses hammers and bolts.
+- Their installation process is similar to installing concrete and rubber wheel stops, which use hammers and bolts.

 - They can thrive well for around 20-25 years, making them a suitable long-term option.

 Five truths about plastic wheel stops!